COVID-19 Vaccine Information at a Glance:

 What is the process for getting my vaccine?

 The vaccine is a two-dose distribution.
-CHP will be conducting specific vaccine clinics.
-Our staff will contact our patients, in order based upon the state and CDC guidelines set forth, to work with you to schedule a time.
+CHP is conducting specific vaccine clinics in coordination with our health care partners.
+Patients will receive the vaccine in order based upon the state and CDC guidelines set forth.
+You must register for an appointment to get the vaccine:

 https://www.mass.gov/info-details/when-can-i-get-the-covid-19-vaccine

-We will call you to set up your appointments.
-At the time of your appointment, you will receive a card with the date/time stamp of your vaccine appointment and schedule your 2nd dose appointment.
+At the time of your appointment, you will receive a card with the date/time stamp of your vaccine appointment.
 You MUST bring that card with you for your second appointment.